 The proposed development (the “Project”) for 156 Oak Street, 55 Tower Road and 275-281 Needham Street (the “Site”) was submitted by Northland Development LLC on behalf of three affiliated entities which own the Site (the “Petitioner).
 The Project reflects efforts to diversify Newton’s housing stock, provide affordable housing choices, encourage pedestrian-oriented development with a mix of residential and business uses, and enhance the quality of life in Newton Upper Falls, all in accordance with Newton’s Comprehensive Plan and specifically in accordance with the Mixed Used Center Amendment and the Needham Street Area Vision Plan.

-The Petitioner filed a request to re-zone the Site from MU-1 to BU-4 and simultaneously filed a special permit/site plan application for the Project with the City Clerk on August 3, 2018 (the “First Application”).
-An amended special permit/site plan application was filed on August 26, 2019 (the “Second Application”).
-Notice of the public hearing of the First Application was published on September 11, and September 18, 2018, in The Boston Globe and on September 19, 2018, in the Newton Tab, and notice of the Second Application was published on September 10, and September 17, 2019, in The Boston Globe and on September 18, 2019, in the Newton Tab, and notices of the First Application and the Second Application were mailed to all parties in interest in compliance with the Newton Zoning Ordinance and M.G.L. c.
+The Petitioner filed a request to re-zone the Site from MU-1 to BU-4 and simultaneously filed a special permit/site plan application for the Project with the City Clerk on August 3, 2018 (the “Application”).
+Notice of the public hearing of the Application was published on September 11, and September 18, 2018 in The Boston Globe and on September 19, 2018 in the Newton Tab.
+The Application was amended on August 26, 2019 to include additional relief, and further notice of the Application as amended was published on September 10, and September 17, 2019 in The Boston Globe and on September 18, 2019 in the Newton Tab.
+Notices of the Application and the amended Application were mailed to all parties in interest in compliance with the Newton Zoning Ordinance and M.G.L. c.
 40A, § 11.
-The Land Use Committee (“LUC”) of the City Council opened the public hearing on the First Application on September 25, 2018 and continued the public hearing on November 13, 2018, December 11, 2018, January 15, 2019, March 12, 2019, April 9, 2019, May 14, 2019, June 18, 2019, August 6, 2019, September 11, 2019 and September 24, 2019.
-The LUC opened the public hearing on the Second Application on September 24, 2019.
-Over the course of the public hearings, presentations were made by the Petitioner and its Project team, including its attorney, Alan Schlesinger of Schlesinger and Buchbinder, LLP; Lawrence Gottesdiener and Peter Standish of Northland; the Project architects, Brian O’Connor and Michelle Quinn of Cube 3 LLC, Jeff Sauser of Stantec, Inc., its transportation consultants, Randy Hart, Matthew Duranleau, Federico Tallis and Curt Quitzau of Vanasse Hangen Brustlin Inc. (VHB) and Monica Tibbits-Nutt of 128 Business Council; its sustainability consultant, Michelle Lambert of Lambert Sustainabililty; Keith O’Connor of Skidmore, Owings and Merrill; Robert Andrews of AHA Consulting Engineers; Mark Fougere of Fougere Planning and Development, Inc.; Jon Trementozzi of Landwise Advisors; Josh Safdie of KMA Architects; and Dylan Martello of Steven Winter Associates.
-Presentations were also made by City staff including members of the Planning and Development Department and the Transportation Division of the Department of Public Works; the City’s transportation consultant and peer reviewer BETA Group; Master Plan peer reviewer Horsley Witten, Inc.; fiscal peer reviewer RKG Inc.; and design guidelines consultant Form + Place.
+The Land Use Committee (“LUC”) of the City Council opened the public hearing on the Application on September 25, 2018 and continued the public hearing on November 13, 2018, December 11, 2018, January 15, 2019, March 12, 2019, April 9, 2019, May 14, 2019, June 18, 2019, August 6, 2019, September 11, 2019 and September 24, 2019.
+Over the course of the public hearings, presentations were made by the Petitioner and its Project team, including its attorney, Alan Schlesinger of Schlesinger and Buchbinder, LLP; Lawrence Gottesdiener and Peter Standish of Northland Development LLC; the Project architects, Brian O’Connor and Michelle Quinn of Cube 3 LLC, Jeff Sauser of Stantec, Inc., its transportation consultants, Randy Hart, Matthew Duranleau, Federico Tallis and Curt Quitzau of Vanasse Hangen Brustlin Inc. (VHB) and Monica Tibbits-Nutt of 128 Business Council; its sustainability consultant, Michelle Lambert of Lambert Sustainabililty; Keith O’Connor of Skidmore, Owings and Merrill; Robert Andrews of AHA Consulting Engineers; Mark Fougere of Fougere Planning and Development, Inc.; Jon Trementozzi of Landwise Advisors; Josh Safdie of KMA Architects; and Dylan Martello of Steven Winter Associates.
+Presentations were also made by City staff including members of the Planning and Development Department and the Transportation Division of the Department of Public Works; the City’s transportation consultant and peer reviewer, BETA Group; Master Plan peer reviewer Horsley Witten, Inc.; fiscal peer reviewer, RKG Inc.; and design guidelines consultant, Form + Place.